sonipoud/Antisfy/README.md

 # Team Profile Generator

 ## Description
-This is a application built based on Node.js command-line that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+This is a application built based on Node.js command-line that takes in information about employees on a software engineering team that is written in command line and generates an HTML webpage that displays summaries for each person.

 ---